xuruoxuan/kkkajs/README.md

  - <code>setUnit(String unit)</code>: Sets a unit that is displayed in the center of the view.
 E.g. "%" or "€" or whatever it is you want the circle-display to represent.
  - <code>setStepSize(float stepsize)</code>: Sets the stepsize (minimum selection interval) of the circle display, default 1f.
 It is recommended to make this value not higher than 1/5 of the maximum selectable value, and not lower than 1/200 of the maximum selectable value.
 For example, if a maximum of 100 has been chosen, a stepsize between 0.5 and 20 is recommended.
+ - <code>setCustomText(String[] custom)</code>: Sets an array of custom Strings to be drawn instead of the actual value in the center of the CircleDisplay.
+If set to null, the custom text will be reset and the value will be drawn.
+Make sure the length of the array corresponds with the maximum number of steps (maxvalue / stepsize).

 **Showing stuff:**
  - <code>public void showValue(float toShow, float total, boolean animated)</code>: Shows the given value.
 A maximumvalue also needs to be provided.
 Set animated to true to animate the displaying of the value.